arjunvnair/ParfA/README.md

 ## Download and Learn ParfA Today

 Read the tutorial page of our wiki [here](https://github.com/arjunvnair/ParfA/wiki/Tutorial) to get started.
 Good luck, and if you encounter any problems along the way, don't hesitate to report them on the [Issues Tracker](https://github.com/arjunvnair/ParfA/issues).

-## The Future of ParfA

-We're working on a feature that will allow users to export their ParfA projects as runnable files, allowing them to send their creations to others.
-This will open up ParfA to a variety of applications beyond its original intended use as a learning tool, whether it's for a student at school who wants to design an interactive program for an open-ended project or for a person with little programming experience looking to make their own text-based game.